-With regards to our plans, work continues to deliver against our corporate plan themes of Sustainable Homes, Sustainable Communities and Sustainable Planet.
-Our Sustainable Planet Strategy has been developed and recently signed off by our Board.
-Our attention will now move towards its delivery.
+We intend to continue to deliver against our corporate plan themes of Sustainable Homes, Sustainable Communities and Sustainable Planet.
+Our Sustainable Planet Strategy, which provides the direction of travel for the Planet theme, is the main focus of our priorities.

-To reduce emissions from our housing stock, we have started trialling different solutions to our fabric programme, introducing better insulation standards, energy generation and alternatives to gas boilers.
+To reduce emissions from our housing stock, we have completed trials as part of the Welsh Government's Optimised Retrofit Programme.
+Through this and our own component replacement programme, we have improved standards of external wall insulation (EWI), installed energy generation and storage as well as trialling some innovative solutions to heating, including installation of a hybrid gas and air source heat boiler.
 It is important that our interventions deliver against our carbon agenda as well as other priorities such as fuel poverty, thermal comfort, and affordability.
-The results of the trial will inform our future investment plans.
+The results of this work will be used to prepare us to roll out solution across our properties.

 Information on energy usage, travelling etc is key to being able to reduce consumption and improve efficiency.
 We have developed a system for recording energy usage and are utilising our vehicle tracking system to better understand practices in operation such as vehicle idling, excess mileage, utilisation rates and so on.
+Further work is needed on this to better forecast changes in fuel use.

-In recognition of the need to educate and inform colleagues and stakeholders of their role in becoming more sustainable, a programme of carbon literacy training is being rolled out to all staff, which we plan for completion by the end of June 2023.
+In recognition of the need to educate and inform colleagues and stakeholders of their role in becoming more sustainable, a programme of carbon literacy training is being rolled out to all staff.
+During 2023, thirty of our colleagues became carbon literate, with a programme for further training to be rolled out during 2023/24.